aeneasr/morula/README.md

 from the product they originated from and become a completely separate project.
 Those are the straightforward cases.
-Problematic are the pieces that are more like _subprojects_ of the main project and should remain in the vicinity of the main project.
+On the other hand,

-Challenges:
+the pieces that are more like _subprojects_ of the main project, and should remain in the vicinity of it, face a set of challenges:

 * There is currently not enough tool support to work with subprojects that live in their own repositories.